NYC Public Schools (DOE) Calendar 2025–2026

 Frequently Asked Questions

-Spring Recess runs from Thursday, April 2 through Friday, April 10, 2026.
-Students will return to school on Monday, April 13, 2026.
+Spring Recess runs from April 2 through April 10, 2026.
+Students return on Monday, April 13, 2026.

-The last day of the 2025-2026 school year is scheduled for Friday, June 26, 2026.
+The last day of school is Friday, June 26, 2026.

-Parent-teacher conferences are typically scheduled over several days in November (Fall term) and March (Spring term).
+Parent-teacher conferences are scheduled over several days in November (Fall term) and March (Spring term).
 The exact days differ strictly by grade level: elementary schools hold theirs on specific dates, while middle and high schools hold theirs on separate consecutive days to accommodate parents with multiple children.
-Students usually observe early dismissal on these conference days.
+Students typically observe early dismissal on these conference days.

 About This Calendar